-Zen’s Elderberries are recognized as high anti-oxidant bead sized berries enjoyed widely for their ability to boost the immune system, protect the body against bacterial infection, and prevent the development of diabetes.
+Elderberries are recognized as high anti-oxidant bead sized berries enjoyed widely for their ability to boost the immune system, protect the body against bacterial infection, and prevent the development of diabetes and viruses (CoronaVirus Video).
 Organic elderberries are known to contain a ton of nutrients including minerals like Iron, Potassium, and Copper.
-Summary citation from Edible berries: Bioactive components and their effect on human health, an article published by the International Journal of Applied and Basic Nutritional Sciences.
+Summary citation from Edible berries: Bioactive components, an article published by the International Journal of Applied and Basic Nutritional Sciences.

 Sidor, Andrzej, and Anna Gramza-Michalowska.
 “Advanced Research on the Antioxidant and Health Benefit of Ederberry (Sambucus nigra) in Food – a Review.” in Journal of Functional Foods.
 Vol. 18, Part B, Oct 2015, 941-958. https://doi.org/10.1016/j.jff.2014.07.012

 Brewing your tea doesn’t have to be hard; follow these steps for the perfect cup of tea.